hhl/hhl/sddm-themes-hhl/README.md

 How to install?

-Just copy the theme folder too /usr/share/sddm/themes/
+Just copy the theme folder to /usr/share/sddm/themes/

 _I try to keep them up to date, but i cant give any guarantee that it will be just in time!_